RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

      -  MIVisionX: ``mivisionx``
      -  RCCL: ``rccl``

 To make it easier to install ROCm, the AMD binary repositories provide a number of meta-packages that will automatically install multiple other packages.
 For example, ``rocm-dkms`` is the primary meta-package that is used to install most of the base technology needed for ROCm to operate.
 It will install the ``rock-dkms`` kernel driver, and another meta-package (``rocm-dev``) which installs most of the user-land ROCm core components, support software, and development tools.

 The ``rocm-utils``meta-package will install useful utilities that, while not required for ROCm to operate, may still be beneficial to have.
 Finally, the ``rocm-libs``meta-package will install some (but not all) of the libraries that are part of ROCm.

-The chain of software installed by these meta-packages is illustrated below
+The chain of software installed by these meta-packages is illustrated below:

 ::